AWCrosier/weekendenergygraphs/README.md

 ## Setup

-1. Clone this repository
-2. Add your graphs to the `graphs/` directory
+1. Add your graphs to the `graphs/` directory
-3. Update the posts in `script.js` with your content
+2. Update the posts in `index.html` with your content
-4. Update the Kit.com embed code in `index.html` with your form ID if needed

 ## Development